Carl Söderlund

-Carl Söderlund (born 3 June 1997) is a former Swedish tennis player.
+Carl Söderlund (born 3 June 1997) is a Swedish tennis player.

 Söderlund reached a career high ATP singles ranking of 387 achieved on 8 May 2017.
 In the ATP doubles ranking he reached a career high of 1303 achieved on 10 October 2016.
 Söderlund won 3 ITF Futures titles on the ITF Men's Circuit.

 Söderlund made his ATP main draw debut at the 2016 Swedish Open, where he received a wildcard into the singles main draw.
 He faced fellow wildcard and compatriot Fred Simonsson in the first round.